patrickjames242/react-extend-components/README.md

 # react-extend-components
-This package makes it easy to create components that are based on existing components, while handling prop merging, ref forwarding, and appropriate typing (with TypeScript), automatically.
+This package makes it simple and intuitive to create reusable, customizable components that are based on existing components, while handling prop merging, ref forwarding, and typing (with TypeScript), automatically.

+In essence, it allows you to easily 'extend' a component so that you 'inherit' all the existing props (and their implementation) while overriding some and adding your own.

 ## Table of Contents